YKhanna2003/Scalable_Backend_for_Satellite_Imagery/API/README.md

         Returns all stored scene information.

 This documentation provides detailed information on how to use and interact with the Multi_Band class and its methods for Landsat data retrieval and download.
 You can further customize this documentation to include examples, troubleshooting tips, and additional details as needed.

+## License

+This script is released under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+This script utilizes the geopy library for location data retrieval and the opencv-python library for image manipulation.

+Feel free to contribute to this project, report issues, or suggest improvements.